 Quantum, Magnetic, and Ionic Physics

-Prospective Bachelor students is recommended to have good grade in the following compulsory course:
+are recommended to have good grade in the following compulsory course:

-• Introduction to Solid State Physics (Pendahuluan Fisika Zat Padat).
+• Introduction to Solid State Physics (Pendahuluan Fisika Zat Padat)

 • Introduction to Materials Science (Pendahuluan Ilmu Material)